 Persistence

-Persistence modules in PowerSploit allow you to maintain access to a compromised system by creating various types of persistence mechanisms.
+Persistence modules in PowerSploit allow you to maintain access to a compromised system by creating various persistence mechanisms.
 Some popular modules in this category are:

 • New-ElevatedPersistenceOption: This module generates elevated persistence options, such as system services, global scheduled tasks, or Active Directory persistence.